Chandramukhi: Plot

 Ganga mysteriously disappears during Priya and Viswanathan's wedding reception.
 Saravanan notices her absence and searches for her, but he is almost killed by Oomaiyan, who has been sent by Akhilandeshwari.
-Saravanan subdues Oomaiyan and, with Senthil's help, finds Ganga, who is supposedly being sexually harassed by Viswanathan.
-Saravanan reveals to Senthil and Viswanathan that Ganga suffers from split personality, how she became affected by it and how she took up Chandramukhi's identity.
-He tells them Ganga tried to kill Priya and Senthil, and to frame Viswanathan for sexual harassment because, from Chandramukhi's view, Viswanathan is her lover Gunashekaran, since he stays in the same house as Gunashekaran did.
-The only way to stop this from happening is to make Ganga believe Saravanan is dead because Saravanan acted like Vettaiyan and disrupted one of the pujas conducted by the exorcist Ramachandra Acharya by conversing with the ghost to know its wish.
+Saravanan subdues Oomaiyan and, with Senthil's help, finds Ganga, who is supposedly being aggressively harassed by Viswanathan.
+Saravanan reveals to Senthil and Viswanathan that Ganga has Dissociative Identity Disorder.
+He details how she became affected by it and how she took up Chandramukhi's identity.
+He tells them Ganga tried to kill Priya and Senthil, and to frame Viswanathan for harassment because, from Chandramukhi's view, Viswanathan is her lover Gunashekaran, since he stays in the same house as Gunashekaran did.
+The only way to stop this from happening is to make Ganga believe Saravanan is dead.
+This is because Saravanan acted like Vettaiyan and disrupted one of the pujas conducted by the exorcist Ramachandra Acharya by conversing with the ghost to know its wish.

 Akhilandeshwari overhears Saravanan's idea of self-sacrifice and apologises to him.
-Later, in the dance hall, the family witnesses Ganga completely dressed up as Chandramukhi, with disheveled hair and a spooky gaze.
-Saravanan uses Viswanathan as Gunashekaran to lure Chandramukhi into the exorcism place and Ramachandra Acharya allows Chandramukhi to burn Saravanan alive.
-Ramachandra Acharya blows smoke and ash on Ganga's face when she is given a torch to burn Saravanan.
-Senthil then opens a trapdoor to let Saravanan escape, and an effigy of Vettaiyan gets burnt instead.
+Later, in the dance hall, the family witnesses Ganga completely dressed up as Chandramukhi, with disheveled hair and a maniacally spooky gaze.
+Saravanan uses Viswanathan as Gunashekaran to lure Chandramukhi into the exorcism place and Ramachandra Acharya gives Chandramukhi a burning torch and allows her to burn Saravanan alive.
+Just before the fire can reach Saravanan, Ramachandra Acharya blows smoke and ash on Ganga's face, temporarily blinding her.
+Senthil then opens a trapdoor to let Saravanan escape, and an duplicate of Vettaiyan gets burnt instead.
 Convinced that Vettaiyan is dead, Chandramukhi leaves Ganga's body, curing her.
-The two families are reunited after 30 years; Saravanan and Durga fall in love, and Swarna and Murugesan become parents after eight years of marriage.
+The two families are reunited after 30 years.
+Saravanan and Durga fall in love, and Swarna and Murugesan become parents after eight years of marriage.